CU-CommunityApps/CD-LaravelStarterKit/README.md

 Local development of CD-LaravelStarterKit requires an environment with php, composer, and git.
 The `.lando.yml` provided in this package can set up that environment in Docker (run `lando start`) and then a shell with that environment can be used by running `lando ssh`.

 ### Testing
-Automated testing is configured in phpunit.xml and can be run with
+Automated testing using [PHPUnit](https://phpunit.readthedocs.io/en/9.5/writing-tests-for-phpunit.html) can be run with
   ```shell
   lando phpunit
   ```